Darjah Utama Temasek

-The Darjah Utama Temasek (Order of Temasek) is Singapore's second most prestigious national honour and was instituted in 1962.
-It is an Order conferred by the President of Singapore only to citizens of Singapore.
-It may be awarded to non-citizens only under special circumstances.
+The Darjah Utama Temasek (Order of Temasek) is Singapore's highest civilian honour and the second most prestigious national honour overall.
+It was established in 1962 and is an Order conferred by the President of Singapore exclusively to Singaporeans, although it may exceptionally be awarded to foreigners in an honorary capacity.

-As of 29 July 2019, the Order has three different grades:
+As of 29 July 2019, the Order is divided into three grades: